nanocurrency/nano-docs/docs/running-a-node/configuration-https.md

 title: HTTPS Configuration
-description: Learn how to enabled HTTPS for the node RPC server to better secure commands across the internet
+description: Learn how to enabled HTTPS for the nano node RPC server to better secure commands across the internet

 # HTTPS Support